BenLauwens/ThinkJulia.jl/docs/src/chap18.md

 The following are the possible hands in poker, in increasing order of value and decreasing order of probability:

+*pair*:
-- pair: two cards with the same rank
+two cards with the same rank

+*two pair*:
-- two pair: two pairs of cards with the same rank
+two pairs of cards with the same rank

+*three of a kind*:
-- three of a kind: three cards with the same rank
+three cards with the same rank

+*straight*:
-- straight: five cards with ranks in sequence (aces can be high or low, so Ace-2-3-4-5 is a straight and so is 10-Jack-Queen-King-Ace, but Queen-King-Ace-2-3 is not.)
+five cards with ranks in sequence (aces can be high or low, so Ace-2-3-4-5 is a straight and so is 10-Jack-Queen-King-Ace, but Queen-King-Ace-2-3 is not.)

+*flush*:
-- flush: five cards with the same suit
+five cards with the same suit

+*full house*:
-- full house: three cards with one rank, two cards with another
+three cards with one rank, two cards with another

+*four of a kind*:
-- four of a kind: four cards with the same rank
+four cards with the same rank

+*straight flush*:
-- straight flush: five cards in sequence (as defined above) and with the same suit
+five cards in sequence (as defined above) and with the same suit

 The goal of this exercise is to estimate the probability of drawing these various hands.